 FREE | Download Twitter for iPad

 We'll look next at the best free entertainment apps for the iPad.
-But bear in mind, if you're looking for ways to entertain the younger folk in your family, that we have a separate article listing the Best iPad & iPhone apps for kids.
+Bear in mind, if you're looking for ways to entertain the younger folk in your family, that we have a separate article listing the Best iPad & iPhone apps for kids.

-Don't have enough time to read your entire book collection and want to listen to them on your iPad?
-Audiobooks from audible allows you to do just that.
-This fantastic app is easy to use and a must-have for the bookworms among us.
+Don't have enough time to read your entire book collection?
+Audible's audiobooks app lets you listen to them on your iPad.
+This fantastic app is easy to use and a must-have for bookworms.

 With its large catalogue of television programs and radio shows, all streamed without adverts, the BBC iPlayer app enables you to watch any show broadcast in the last seven days on the move.

-The BBC iPlayer app should be a stock download for all iOS device owners in the UK.
-The ability to cache shows for 30 days - added in version 2 - will make it a vital component for anybody going on long journeys without reliable connection, and also make it less data intensive for watching television shows.
+The BBC iPlayer app should be a stock download for all iPadOS device owners in the UK.
+The ability to cache shows for 30 days - added in version 2 - will make it a vital component for anybody going on long journeys without reliable connection, and also make it less data-intensive for watching television shows.

-If you're a serious musician you might find the iOS version of GarageBand a bit gimmicky (although it's much more likely that you'll appreciate it as a handy portable notebook).
-However, for those who can hear it all in their heads, but have no training whatsoever, and never felt confident enough to try and lay it down, the interface of GarageBand for iOS is nothing short of a miracle.
+If you're a serious musician you might find the iPadOS version of GarageBand a bit gimmicky (although it's much more likely that you'll appreciate it as a handy portable notebook).
+However, it's perfect for those who can hear it all in their heads, but have no training whatsoever, and never felt confident enough to try and lay it down.

 Don't have a Kindle, but have an iPad instead?
 The Kindle app is one of the best to have when wanting to read or listen to books, magazines and newspapers on your device.